Quikkit Glass Goose: Design and development

 Tom Scott purchased a Sea Hawker kit in October 1984 and completed the aircraft in March 1986, constructing the aircraft according to the plans.
 He was not happy with the resulting aircraft and over five years incorporated improvements to address performance and stability shortcomings.
 The final design has more wing area, a larger hull surface and improved pylon aerodynamics, plus many other improvements.
 This redesign became the Glass Goose kit.

 The Glass Goose features a cantilever biplane layout, without interplane struts, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, retractable tricycle landing gear and a single engine in pusher configuration.

 The aircraft is made from composites.
 Its 27 ft span wing has an area of 12 m2.
 Standard engines used are 160 to 185 hp Lycomings, although the eight-cylinder 180 hp Jabiru 5100 and Mazda Wankel engines have also been employed.

+In 2013, Kitplanes Magazine reported that they could not reach the Quikkit Division of Rainbow Flyers, Inc., the Glass Goose kit manufacturer, so they considered the design unavailable.